A truck accident can be a serious event that leaves victims with significant injuries and medical expenses.

 Statute of Limitations in California

-This is a law in California (Code of Civil Procedure § 335.1) that places a strict time limit on the right to file a personal injury claim.
+California Code of Civil Procedure § 335.1) generally provides a two-year time limit from the date of the injury to file a personal injury lawsuit.

 Determining Liability in Riverside Truck Accidents

-Under California’s fault-based law, the driver or party responsible for causing an 18-wheeler accident in Riverside can be held liable or financially responsible for your losses.
+Under California’s fault-based law, a driver or other party whose negligence causes a truck accident may be held financially responsible for resulting damages.

-Unlike a typical car accident case, a truck accident lawsuit can involve liable parties beyond just the other driver, such as:
+Unlike a typical car accident case, a truck accident claim can involve parties beyond the other driver, such as:

 - Truck drivers (negligence, traffic violations, impairment)

-- Trucking companies (negligent hiring, maintenance failures, policy violations)
+- Trucking companies (hiring practices, maintenance issues, policy violations)

 - Cargo loading companies (improper securement)